Nayan-Chaturvedi/ChaiAurCode/README.md

         }
         ```
 - Use the url : https://api.github.com/users/hiteshchoudhary
-- Use the API ➜ As the value is into JSON ➜ convert in javascript object ➜ use it, enjoy
+- Use the API ➜ As the value is into JSON ➜ convert in JavaScript object ➜ use it, enjoy
 - **Famous API:** Random user me: https://randomuser.me/ ➜ use https://randomuser.me/api/
 - We can beautify the JSON using JSON Formatter online editor: https://jsonformatter.org/ ➜ we can beautify the JSON and check it into tree structure ➜ after this we can see how can we deal with it, may be using array or object